AugustusZ/cool-tools-on-macos/README.md

 ### Where can I get it?

-- Request it from Admin OR
-- Buy it online right over [here](https://www.alfredapp.com/powerpack/buy/).
+Buy it online right over [here](https://www.alfredapp.com/powerpack/buy/).

 ## ShiftIt